-The healthcare system in Jordan has been widely praised, and expats accustomed to receiving a high standard of medical care back home are sure to be equally impressed with the expertise of Jordanian doctors.
+The healthcare system in Jordan is widely praised and expats accustomed to receiving a high standard of medical care back home are sure to be equally impressed with the expertise of Jordanian doctors.

 The cost of treatment is considerably lower than what many expats may be used to – it is estimated that having a procedure done in Jordan costs on average about 10 to 30 percent less than the same procedure would cost in the US.
 This has made the country a popular destination for medical tourism; currently, it is one of the most highly praised medical tourism destinations in the Middle East and North Africa.

-It should be noted, however, that although excellent facilities are available in Jordan, they are mainly located in its capital city, Amman.
+It should be noted that although excellent facilities are available in Jordan, they are mainly located in its capital city, Amman.